 Luxury watches are a hot favourite among wealthy Singaporean investors.
 Here’s everything you need to know about getting your first investment timepiece.

-According to a report by research house Knight Frank last year, luxury watches are top on the list of investments among wealthy Singaporeans.
+According to a recent report by research house Knight Frank, luxury watches are top on the list of investments among wealthy Singaporeans.

 Among respondents who participated in the firm’s Attitudes Survey 2021, a whopping 79% stated they are most likely to collect premium watches.